rennleon/rennleon/README.md

 - 🔭 I’m currently studying at Holberton School
 - 🌱 I’m learning about software development and networking
-- 👯 I’m looking to collaborate on open source projects
-- 🤔 I’m looking for help with cysecurity
-- 💬 Ask me about programming and algorithms

 <!--
 **rennleon/rennleon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.